Delaware franchise tax method comparison calculator

 When to stop

 Stop for no-par stock, Large Corporate Filer status, uncertain Schedule L assets, mergers, amendments, dissolution, registered agent changes, or legal questions.
-Delaware Franchise Desk does not file, pay, represent, or give tax or legal advice.
+For those cases, compare the Delaware portal, registered-agent notes, and professional records before using the result.